A Note From The Director:

 -The email message is poorly written, with misspellings and awkward sentence structure.

 -The senders' email address or website link are not authentic to Northeastern University.

 -The message requests shipment of product to non-NU addresses.

--The message may include an attachment that is designed to look like a purchase order, may include a logo or other graphic, and a signature that may look legitimate.
+-The message may include an attachment that is designed to look like an NU purchase order, may include a logo or other graphic, and a signature that seems legitimate, but may have misspellings or others errors that indicate it is not legitimate.

 Director Procurement Services

 We are excited to announce a new contract with Fisher Scientific.
 It is thre result of a joint effort with six other Boston Universities.

 Announcement: New Fisher Scientific contract provides savings of 8%-10%

 Northeastern University in collaboration with MIT, Tufts, Boston University,